piwol77/industrial-time-series-defect-detection/README.md

 - highly imbalanced dataset with a very small number of defective samples,
 - noisy time-series sensor data,
 - limited number of recorded process parameters,
-- constraints on data volume and labeling.
+- constraints on data volume, data freshness and labeling.

 ---

 ## Methodology

-### Data Pipeline
+### Data Preparation & Orchestration
-- Data acquisition from industrial process sources
-- Manual and semi-automated data labeling
-- Data cleaning and preprocessing
+- Data preparation and experimentation workflows implemented using Dataiku
-- Feature engineering for time-series data
+- Rapid prototyping of feature engineering and ML pipelines
+- Integration of Dataiku workflows with Snowflake as the underlying data platform

 ### Machine Learning Models
 The following model architectures were implemented and evaluated: